loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_GIVEAWAY.md

   <img src="giveaway/giveaway_2.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

 The section `Send winner email` can be used to notify the winner(s) of your giveaway.
 Here you can configure the winner email to inform the lucky participants about their price.
+Make sure to activate the **`Do not send winner email`** button as you want to send these emails from ProCampaign.

 <p align="center">
   <img src="giveaway/giveaway_3.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>